missymissprim/majestythinks/src/site/notes/Path in Purgatory/Path in Purgatory.md

 ##### Things of Note
 1. 300 years ago, the Felgrand family took over Chasmia, and Duke Elnaril has been in charge of Felindra since then. 🤔
+2. Fen pointed out that there might be something special about Riverna.
+A lot of Void Walker activity has been happening within the past decade beginning with the Gorin Incursion.

 ## List of NPCs